 With Vasco Pay being powered by Visa, this means you will be covered under Visa’s zero liability policy for any fraudulent charges or unauthorised payments made on your account.

 Tip: there’s a few ways to access money overseas with your Vasco Pay card.
 You can tap and go with Visa payWave, swipe your card at EFTPOS machines, or withdraw cash from ATMs.

-Christmas is the time of the year that many Australians fall off the budget track.
-Just a month ago, Australians racked up almost $30 billion in credit card, with the average person amounting to $1,727 in debt.*
+Christmas is coming and it is the time of the year that many Australians fall off the budget track.
+In 2019, Australians racked up almost $30 billion in credit card, with the average person amounting to $1,727 in debt.*